TriMet: Bus service

-As of September 2024, TriMet operates 75 bus routes (plus five routes that replace the MAX light rail service in late-night hours).
+As of May 2026, TriMet operates 79 bus routes (including the FX route, plus five routes that replace the MAX light rail service in late-night hours).
 Each route is identified by both a number and a name.
-The numbers are mostly in the range 1–99, but there are currently eight routes with three-digit numbers.
+The numbers are mostly in the range 1–99, but there are currently nine routes with three-digit numbers.
 From 1969 until 1973, TriMet bus routes were named but not numbered, a practice inherited from Rose City Transit and the "Blue Bus" lines, but route numbers were assigned to all routes in August 1973.

-Seventeen bus routes are designated as "Frequent Service Lines", which the agency defines as having a headway of 15 minutes or less most of the service day (service is less frequent in the early morning and late evening).
+Nineteen bus routes are designated as "Frequent Service Lines", which the agency defines as having a headway of 15 minutes or less most of the service day (service is less frequent in the early morning and late evening).
 Fifty-eight percent of all bus trips are on the frequent service lines.
 Bus stops that are served by a frequent service line are identified with an additional green sign.

 The bus system includes 15 transit centers, that allow passengers to transfer between bus routes and, at many transit centers, MAX routes.

 TriMet buses began carrying bicycles on the front in 1992, on a trial basis on eight routes; the experiment was judged a success and within three years the entire bus fleet had been fitted with bike racks.

 TriMet added a temporary free shuttle service connecting between Rose Quarter Transit Center and a temporary bottle redemption facility in industrial district in Northwest Portland specifically to address people redeeming empty containers while grocers have been relieved from the Oregon Bottle Bill during the COVID-19 pandemic.
 This service was created at the request of Governor Kate Brown and it went into service on April 29, 2020.

 On September 18, 2022, TriMet started its FX (Frequent Express) service, a limited-stop bus route with some bus rapid transit features.
 FX replaced the 2-Division, the sixth busiest bus route in the system, and features articulated buses, all-door boarding, transit signal priority, bus lanes and frequent service (12-minute headways all day).